thomassuedbroecker/watson-nlp-custom-init-container/README.md

-# Create an [`init container`](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) with a custom model
+# Create a model init container image for `Watson NLP for Embed`

 This project shows how to :